thomasleavy/home-pilot/README.md

 # Home Pilot

-A smart-home control app.
+This is a smart-home control app.
 Control heating, hot water, lights and view usage insights from one place.
 The frontend talks to a Node.js backend, which bridges your devices (via MQTT) and the web.

 **Why it’s useful:** One dashboard for thermostat, hot water, lights and sensors; per-account settings and insights; works with a local MQTT broker and optional simulated devices.

-**Tech stack:** Angular (frontend), Node.js + Express + MQTT + WebSocket (backend), Eclipse Mosquitto (broker), optional Node.js simulator for devices.
+**Tech stack used on this application:** Angular (frontend), Node.js + Express + MQTT + WebSocket (backend), Eclipse Mosquitto (broker), optional Node.js simulator for devices.

 ---